openmhealth/omh-dsu-ri/README.md

 # Open mHealth DSU RI

-This repository contains a Java reference implementation of an [Open mHealth](http://www.openmhealth.org/) DSU.
-This DSU supports the
-1.0.M1 data point API.
+This repository contains a Java reference implementation of an [Open mHealth](http://www.openmhealth.org/) data storage component.
+This component supports the 1.0.M1 data point API.

 > This code is in its early stages and requires further work and testing.
 Please do not use it in production without proper testing.